-The Flex Card allowance accrues at a rate of \$375 at the beginning of each quarter with a total yearly allowance of up to \$1,500.
-Any unused balance carries over quarter-to-quarter but expires at the end of the calendar year.
+The Flex Card allowance accrues at a rate of \$125 at the beginning of each quarter with a total yearly allowance of up to \$500.
+Any unused balance carries over quarter-to-quarter and expires at the end of the calendar year.

-The Flex Card is not a credit card and cannot be converted to cash and can only be used by the member.
+The Flex Card is not a credit card.
+It can't be converted to cash, used to pay plan premiums or for non-covered Flex Card services.
+It can only be used by the member.
 Cosmetic procedures are not covered under this benefit.
+Covered OTC products may vary among eligible physical retail locations.
 The Flex Card must be used for payment.
 Any other forms of payment used are not eligible for reimbursement.